tizianocolagrossi/magistrale-appunti/ETH/README.md

 - NIDS, NIPS
 - Security informations, Event managements (SIEM)

+## Historical APT Campaigns

+### Operation Aurura 2009
+**Targets**: U.S. Technology and Defense Industries ( 32 companies lost data over a period as long as six months)
+- Google
+- Juniper
+- Adobe

+### Method Spear-Phishing and RAT
+1. Email with a link to a Taiwanese website with malicious JavaScript
+  - Exploited Internet Explorer vunerability
+  - Undetected by antivirus
+1. Trojan Downloaders placed on victim computers
+1. Installed a Backdoor Trojan Remote Administration Tool (RAT)
+ - Accessed through SSL

+**China?** Spear-phishing and downloader linked to Taiwan.
+Backdoor Command & Control servers were traced to two schools in China.
+No proof that Chinese government or industry sponsored or supported the attacks

+### Anonymous
+From 2011, a loosely affiliated group or collection of groups, to expose sensitive info to public or interrupt services (DOS)

+**hacking techniques** SQL injection, cross-site scripting, web service vulnerability exploits, social engineering (targeted spear-phishing, imitating employees like help desk personnel).

+**Targets**: Government agencies at all levels, Sony, Bay Area Rapid Transit (BART), Mastercard & Visa.
+**Goals**: Demonstrate that people can strike back at powerful organizations, Expose corruption, Primary goal: expose information (Not to use it for competitive or financial gain).

+### Ghost Attack
+GhostRAT used in the "Ghostnet" attacks 2008-2010.
+Targeted the Dalai Lama (Tibetan Government-in-Exile in India, London and New York City) and other Tibetan enterprises

+#### Summary of Gh0st Attack
+- Phishing email
+- Backdoor placed when malicious link clicked
+- Backdoor hides itself to survive a reboot
+- Connection to C&C
+- Check internal domain, create accounts, use Terminal Server to hop to other hosts (Event Logs)
+- Add/modify some files (diff \System32)
+- Look for documents and zip for exfiltration
+- Create a 2nd backdoor using netcat
+- Create user account and execute FTP (Windows Security Event Log)
+- Schedule a new job to clean logs everyday

+## Order of Volatility (survive to reboot)
+1. memory
+1. page swap
+1. running process information
+1. network data such listening port or existing connectionsto other system
+1. System Registry
+1. System or application log files
+1. forensic images of disk
+1. bakup media

+## Forensic Tools copied to CD-ROM
+- AccessDataFTK Imager
+- Sysinternals autoruns
+- Sysinternals process explorer
+- Sysinternals process monitor
+- CurrPorts

+**Memory Dump Analysis**, crucial for APT analysis because many APT methods use process injection or obfuscation, analyzing RAM data guarantees that the data are unencrypted.
+**FTK Imager**: select the Capture Memory option, select an external mass-storage device as the output folder.

+**Pagefile/Swapfile Analysis** **TOOLS**: Using Volatility Framework Tool (open source) to analyze memory:
+- Processes
+- Network connections
+- DLLS from suspicious process
+- Use strings on the DLL

 # Eth Windows
 ## Reasons for windows Securoty problems
 First of all: Backward Compatibility.
 Is very important at buisnesses, enabled by default and causes many security problems.
 Than we have a proliferation of features and so we have an average of 70 MS securoity bllettin per year.